-On the first Sunday of each month the Knights of Columbus lead the rosary beginning at 8: 40am in the church.
+On the first Saturday/Sunday of each month the Knights of Columbus lead the rosary beginning at 30 minutes prior to Mass.
 Join us for this beautiful prayer.

 From the United States Conference of Catholic Bishops page on How To Pray the Rosary